open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 ```

 The `subFilter` field is true in this example so only clusters in
-placementrules with `subFilter` that is false are considered.
-In this
+placementrules with `subFilter: false` are considered.
+In this case
-case that is only the placementrule-initial with clusters A, B, C, and
+that is only the placementrule-initial with clusters A, B, C, and
 D. The PlacementRule in this CR is `placementrule-extended` which
-includes A, B, E, and F.
+includes A, B, E, and F. Clusters E and F are _not_ bound by this
+PlacementBinding because of the subFilter setting.

 The set of clusters set to enforce mode is the intersection of these
 two sets.
 Clusters A and B are set to enforce mode.